web3-wallet/web3-wallet/docs/wallet.md

 type CreateWallet = (connector: Connector) => Wallet;
 ```

-The wallet object is returned from createWallet.
+The Wallet interface is returned from createWallet.

 ```ts
 import { MetaMask } from '@web3-wallet/MetaMask';